-- Presents a complete study in this area, from the most recent technologies actually in use to future trends in research and policy
+- Presents the most recent technologies in use and future trends in research and policy

 - Examines the bioenergy production and biomass processing value chains, including biorefining, negative emission technologies and the use of microalgae

 - Includes techno-economic analysis and sustainability assessment of the technologies discussed, as well as an overview of the latest research results

 Engineers and researchers in the field of biomass, bioenergy, or carbon capture and storage.
 Industry professionals in energy and sustainability sectors, especially in bioenergy and CCS.
 Energy and sustainability analysts, consultants and policy makers

 Francisca M. Santos, Ana L. Gonçalves, José C.M.
 Pires

 Karen N. Finney, Muhammad Akram, Maria E. Diego, Xin Yang, Mohamed Pourkashanian

 3. Pre- and post-Paris views on bioenergy with carbon capture and storage

 4. Rightsizing expectations for bioenergy with carbon capture and storage towards ambitious climate goals